1st Infantry Division (United States): First Gulf War

 There was also the "bulldozer assault", wherein the 1st and 2nd Brigades from the 1st Infantry Division (Mechanized) used mine plows mounted on tanks and combat earthmovers to bury Iraqi soldiers defending the fortified "Saddam Line."
-While approximately 2,000 men surrendered, escaping death, one newspaper story reported that U.S. commanders estimated thousands of Iraqi soldiers had been buried alive during the two-day assault over period 24–25 February 1991.
+While approximately 2,000 men surrendered, escaping death, one newspaper story reported that U.S. commanders estimated thousands of Iraqi soldiers had been buried alive during the two-day assault over the period 24–25 February 1991.

 In 1996 the division colors were relocated to the German city of Würzburg (replacing the 3rd Infantry Division, which had relocated to Fort Stewart, GA).
 The division would remain in Germany until 2006, when the colors were struck and moved (again) to Fort Riley, Kansas.

 Balkans

 The divisional cavalry squadron, 1st Squadron 4th US Cavalry deployed to Bosnia as part of the initial IFOR mission from January to December 1996.
 The Squadron was based in Camp Alicia near the town of Kalesija.
 2nd (Dagger) Brigade Combat Team deployed to Bosnia as part of IFOR (and subsequent SFOR) from October 1996 to April 1997.
-2nd Brigade was replaced by elements from the 3rd Brigade and the division's aviation brigade.
-Units from the 1st (Devil) Brigade Combat Team also deployed to Bosnia as part of SFOR6 ("Operation Joint Forge") from August 1999 to April 2000.
+The 2nd Brigade was replaced by elements from the 3rd Brigade and the division's aviation brigade.
+Units from the 1st (Devil) Brigade Combat Team were also deployed to Bosnia as part of SFOR6 ("Operation Joint Forge") from August 1999 to April 2000.

-Elements of the division, to include personnel and units from the 2nd, 3rd and aviation brigades, served in Kosovo.
-During the Kosovo War three soldiers were captured by Serbian forces but were later released after peace talks.
+Elements of the division, including personnel and units from the 2nd, 3rd and aviation brigades, served in Kosovo.
+During the Kosovo War, three soldiers were captured by Serbian forces but were later released after peace talks.

 Units of the 1st Infantry Division served in Kosovo as part of the NATO-led Kosovo Force (KFOR) 1A and KFOR 1B from June 1999 to June 2000, then again for KFOR 4A and 4B from May 2002 to July 2003.